coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 - **Preparation and afterwork**
      - *Coordination effort* > lesson preparation and teaching
      - *We removed Zoom teams*
-     - Volunteer retention and building long lasting relationships takes effort
+     - Volunteer retention and building lasting relationships takes effort

 - **More people:**
      - Level of teaching: